 Fictional Ecosystems for Fantasy World Building

-Exploring the ecosystems of a fictional world is a useful tool for fictional world building.
+Exploring the ecosystems is a useful tool for fictional world building.
 It can help provide a deeper insight into a fictional world, exploring the relationships and dependencies of inhabitants with their environment, while provoking a deeper thought of the consequences of extraordinary events that can change a fictional world.

-An ecosystem includes both biotic ( living) and abiotic factors (non-living) .
-Combined they create an ecosystem.
+An ecosystem includes both biotic (living) and abiotic (non-living) factors.
+When combined, they create an ecosystem.
 The ecosystem's sustainability depends upon the consistent interactions between the biotic and abiotic factors.
 Any changes to these interactions, whether or not they are caused by external or internal influences, may drastically change the behavior and lifespan of an ecosystem and end in extinction.

 Human science has identified two different types of ecosystems, natural and artificial.
-Natural ecosystems are those environments which humans deem to be made by nature.
+Natural ecosystems are those environments that humans deem to be made by nature.
 A natural environment can be further broken down into terrestrial (land) or aquatic (water) environments.
-Artificial environments are environments which are general man made or machine made.
+Artificial environments are environments and are generally man-made or machine-made.

 Ecosystems provide services to inhabitants and ultimately to civilizations.
 The table below provides a list of common services that you might find in an Earth-like ecosystem and those you might discover in a fictional world.

 Services in a Fictional Ecosystem

 Spiritual & Cultural Services

 Decay of Life